smart-on-fhir/smart-on-fhir.github.io/authorization/conformance-statement/index.md

 # Publishing OAuth2 URLs

-To support automated discovery of OAuth2 endpoints, a SMART on FHIR EHR publishes a set of OAuth2 endpoint URLs inside its conformance statement using a pair of extensions on the `Conformance.rest.security` element.
+To support automated discovery of OAuth2 endpoints, a SMART on FHIR EHR publishes a set of OAuth2 endpoint URLs inside its conformance statement using a set extensions on the `Conformance.rest.security` element, each of which is expressed with a `valueUri`.

 These extensions are:

 <table class="table">
   <thead>
     <th>Extension URI</th>
-    <th>Data type</th>
     <th>Required?</th>
     <th>Description</th>
   </thead>
   <tbody>
     <tr>
       <td><code>http://fhir-registry.smarthealthit.org/StructureDefinition/oauth-uris#authorize</code></td>
-      <td><code>valueUri</code></td>
       <td><span class="label label-success">required</span></td>
       <td>
 Identifies the OAuth2 "authorize" endpoint for the server.